Coupons are and will always be one of the best and easiest to use money saving tools.

 Essentially, through AAA Discounts & Rewards, which is basically a shopping portal, you can earn WOWPoints for making purchases at certain retailers.
 Then, you can redeem these points and put them towards future purchases.
 100 WOWPoints equals $1.

-Another club that also offers discounts to its members is the, or AARP.
+Another club that also offers discounts to its members is the American Association of Retired Persons, or AARP.

 Arguably one of the weirdest places to find great coupons is in the bathroom stalls of retailers.